alkem-io/alkemio/docs/technical-design.md

 ## Authentication Providers
 The Authentication of users is handled by Authentication Providers, a pluggable mechanism whereby multiple types of Authentication can be supported by the platform.
 After succesful Authentication, the platform retrieves the Agent for the User and that Agent is then used to carry out actions on behalf of the User.

 The platform currently supports [Ory Kratos and Ory Oathkeeper](https://ory.sh) for Authentication.
 The Ory platform is an open source, enterprise class Identity Provider.
-Note that the platform supports OAuth2 so that it is straightforward to integrate external authentications, e.g. Github, Google etc, into the platform.
+Note that the platform supports OIDC so that it is straightforward to integrate external authentications, e.g. Github, Google etc, into the platform.

 <p align="center">
 <img src="images/security-authentication-ory.png" alt="Security: Ory Authentication" width="600" />
 </p>

 This design is chosen as it essentially isolates the Authentication process from the rest of the platform, so that it can be later extended / adjusted if needed with additional Authentication Providers.
 In particular one clear goal is to allow users to their own SSI, a topic of [very active development](https://identity.foundation/did-siop/) in the SSI community.

+In essence the Server is protected by Oathkeeper, which then relies on Kratos for the management of the identities (including trusted external authentications) that are allowed to authenticate.
+This is represented by the Authentication Zone in the diagram - currently only the Alkemio Server works with Oathkeeper / Kratos but as the platform gets more decentralized other services will likely need to also leverage Oathkeeper / Kratos for authenticating incoming requests.

 ## Authorization: Credentials
 All Authorization within the Alkemio platform is based on Credential Based Authorization.
 This section will provide a high level overview of this approach.
 For additional details please [read this document](./credential-based-authorization.md).